Everything in Moderation

 Too few chocolate-covered almonds will deprive you of one of life’s little pleasures.

-The hardest part is finding that sweet spot or the perfect balance between too much or too little.
+The hardest part is finding that sweet spot or the perfect balance between too much and too little.

 Living in The West, especially these days, means living in a country of extremes.